 We absolutely love how it feels in there right now!!
 Here’s where we got everything and why we chose it.
 (And don’t worry, we like to homeschool on a budget, so this wasn’t super expensive!)

-I absolutely love how much storage space these desks have!
+I absolutely love how much storage space these desks have in our organized homeschool room!
 If you can’t tell from the picture, there are also cubbies underneath the desk in the back.